Scalable Reactive Atomistic Dynamics with GAIA: Supplementary information

-In the context of chemical reactivity, the Transition1x~\cite{SBVB22} dataset incorporated reactivity by leveraging the nudged elastic band~\cite{SXCJ12_s} to obtain transition states connecting reactants and products.
-The OMol25 dataset has sought to achieve this through geodesic interpolation~\cite{ZTM19} and sampling based on the artificial force induced reaction~\cite{SMM16}, which enables the identification of numerous reaction pathways by applying artificial forces to specific atom pairs (or fragments) to induce bond rearrangements.
-However, the targeted nature in searching constrains these approaches from performing comprehensive global exploration.
-To this end, Nanoreactor~\cite{WTML14} offers a promising alternative, providing efficient discovery of reactive events with minimal bias under high-temperature conditions.
-Using the Nanoreactor, ANI-1xnr~\cite{ZMJK24_s} was developed for four elements, C, H, N, and O.
+In the context of chemical reactivity, the Transition1x~\cite{SBVB22} and Halo8~\cite{LJAU25} datasets incorporated reactivity by leveraging the nudged elastic band~\cite{SXCJ12s} and single-ended growing string method~\cite{Z15} to obtain transition states connecting reactants and products.
+OMol25 has sought to achieve this through geodesic interpolation~\cite{ZTM19} and sampling based on the artificial force induced reaction~\cite{SMM16}, which enables the identification of numerous reaction pathways by applying artificial forces to specific atom pairs (or fragments) to induce bond rearrangements.
+However, the targeted nature of the search can make it challenging for these approaches to perform comprehensive global exploration.
+To this end, Nanoreactor~\cite{WTML14} offers a promising alternative, providing efficient discovery of reactive events with minimal a~priori mechanistic assumptions under high-temperature conditions.
+Using the Nanoreactor, ANI-1xnr~\cite{ZMJK24s} was developed as a pioneering dataset for general condensed-phase reactions involving C, H, N, and O.

-Beyond the prior efforts, the proposed GAIA and the resulting dataset Titan25 is characterized by three distinctive features: \begin{itemize} \item GAIA facilitates de novo design of exploratory structures, which, in principle, allows for an unbounded number of varied snapshots to be generated.
-By contrast, most of the existing datasets fully or partially rely on reference databases for structure construction.
+Beyond the prior efforts, the proposed GAIA, together with its resulting dataset Titan25, is characterized by three distinctive features: \begin{itemize} \item GAIA facilitates de novo design of exploratory structures, allowing open-ended generation of varied snapshots.
+By contrast, most of the existing datasets partially or fully rely on reference databases for structure construction.
 For instance, the crystalline datasets and the bulk structures in OC20 and OC22 were based on the Materials Project database, the metal-organic framework datasets on CoRE MOF 2019~\cite{CHBH19}, OMC25 on the OE62 dataset~\cite{SKGT20}, and OMol25 on multiple databases.